 Attending your lab

-If you want to chat with camera and microphone in your online lab make sure you’re in a quiet environment, with a simple background behind you (like a wall).
+If you want to chat with camera and microphone in your online lab make sure you’re in a quiet environment, with a simple background behind you (like a wall), and that you’re dressed appropriately.
 It’s best to use headphones with a microphone for videoconferencing through Teams.
+We encourage students in the labs to have a camera available on their laptop for labs.

 Finding the streaming lectures